Skip to content

 Persistence

-We are going to use sqlite3 to persist our wallet data.
+We are going to use better-sqlite3 to persist our wallet data.
 Coco expects a repository implementation when instantiating.
-The coco-cashu-sqlite3 package helps us bridge sqlite3 to coco
+The @cashu/coco-sqlite package helps us bridge better-sqlite3 to Coco.

 ts